vitessio/website/content/en/docs/20.0/reference/programs/vtbackup/_index.md

-      --stderrthreshold severityFlag                                logs at or above this threshold go to stderr (default 1) --tablet_manager_grpc_ca string                               the server ca to use to validate servers when connecting --tablet_manager_grpc_cert string                             the cert to use to connect --tablet_manager_grpc_concurrency int                         concurrency to use to talk to a vttablet server for performance-sensitive RPCs (like ExecuteFetchAs{Dba,App} and CheckThrottler) (default 8)
+      --stderrthreshold severityFlag                                logs at or above this threshold go to stderr (default 1) --tablet_manager_grpc_ca string                               the server ca to use to validate servers when connecting --tablet_manager_grpc_cert string                             the cert to use to connect --tablet_manager_grpc_concurrency int                         concurrency to use to talk to a vttablet server for performance-sensitive RPCs (like ExecuteFetchAs{Dba,App}, CheckThrottler and FullStatus) (default 8)
       --tablet_manager_grpc_connpool_size int                       number of tablets to keep tmclient connections open to (default 100)
       --tablet_manager_grpc_crl string                              the server crl to use to validate server certificates when connecting
       --tablet_manager_grpc_key string                              the key to use to connect